Last update 4th March 2015

 Elsie can be downloaded from here.

-K1QW has a useful calculator for toroid inductors, it can be download from this page.
+K1QW has a useful calculator for toroid inductors, it can be downloaded here.

 K1EL, the keyer board, is here